rpfilomeno/neuro-song-request/README.md

 - Throttle using milisecs delay (stop hitting developer account qouta)
 - Merge loop inserting to Youtube playlist with reading from Discord
 - Windows One-click installer with miniconda

+## Contibutions

+- Fork this repository and create a merge request.
+- Add suggestion to Issue tracker.